LarryNaaa/Technical-Summary/JWT.md

 We use some annotations to do validation for some attributes of user, like `@NotBlank` on `username`, when the username is blank, it will display a message to user that username is required.

 `UserDetails` is an interface in Spring Security, we can override some methods like `isAccountNonExpired`.

+`@JsonIgnore` annotation make the overriding methods of `UserDetails` not be a part of JSON object.

 #### Repository Class
 In order to manage the persistence layer of this entity, we will create an interface called `UserRepository`.
 This interface will be an extension of `CrudRepository`, which is an interface in Spring framework and gives us access to some common methods like `save`, `findById`, `findAll`, `Delete`: